lenskit/mooc.lenskit.org/documentation/getting-started.md

 <dependency>
   <groupId>org.grouplens.lenskit</groupId>
   <artifactId>lenskit-all</artifactId>
-  <version>{{site.data.lenskit.version}}</version>
+  <version>3.0-M1</version>
 </dependency>
 ~~~

 `lenskit-all` will pull in all of LensKit except the command line interface.
 You can instead depend on the particular pieces of LensKit that you need, if you want.
 But `lenskit-all` is a good way to get started.

-You can also retrieve LensKit from Maven using Gradle, SBT, Ivy, or any other Maven-compatible dependency resolver.
+You can also retrieve LensKit from Maven using SBT, Ivy, or any other Maven-compatible dependency resolver.
 If you don't want to let your build system manage your dependencies, download the [binary distribution](http://lenskit.org/download.html) and put the JARs in your project's library directory.

-## Configuring the Recommender
+## Configuring the Recommender {#config}

 [LenskitConfiguration]: http://lenskit.org/apidocs/org/grouplens/lenskit/core/LenskitConfiguration.html